 Customers are expecting to get the most out of their support contracts and they trust in the Technical Assistance Center (TAC) to provide a top talent technical service and get to the bottom of any technical issue in their networks.

 In this post clients will learn how to improve operational efficiency of their network by knowing more about how TAC works, the best tools to use and best ways to engage them, how a Service Request is handled and the different approaches that can be taken to accelerate the resolution.

-Large networks requires a good track system to manage all serial numbers, so when the time comes to open a request you have everything that you need.
-Before you open raise a support case, make sure you have:
+Large networks require a good tracking system to manage all serial numbers, so when the time comes to open a request you have everything that you need.
+Before you raise a support case, make sure you have:

 - Active support contract number

 - A valid serial number of the impaired part

 - Problem description and business impact

 The Severity of your case will be in one of the four possible categories, usually the request is broken down in different levels having a SLA regards response time from the support Severity Levels Sev 1 to Sev 4

 - Sev2 – Major functionality broken and revenue affected

 - Sev5 – False alarm or alert for something you can’t fix